Jessica (Jessi)

 I got my BSc in Cognitive Neuroscience and Sociology from Minerva University, an innovative and global undergraduate program.
 As part of the second graduating class (ever!)
 I spent 4 years in 6 countries across the world (USA, South Korea, India, England, Germany, Argentina), experiencing the world as my classroom.
 I interned at the Ministry of Education in Buenos Aires, was a program manager at Stanford's Pre-Collegiate Summer Program, and completed my capstone project on the Internet as a Catalyst for Social Change.

-I completed my M.A as a fully-funded Erasmus Mundus Scholar in the Digital Communication Leadership (DCLead) program.
+I completed my MA as a fully-funded Erasmus Mundus Scholar in the Digital Communication Leadership (DCLead) program in the Digital Communication, Policy and Innovation in Europe track.
 The degree was jointly awarded by Universität Salzburg and Vrije Universiteit Brussel.
 During my time in Brussels, I interned at Fujitsu, where I was able to participate in the lobbying and negotiations for the AI Act on behalf of the company.
-My current research now considers the impact of the AI Act (and other EU digital regulations) on how humans communicate.
+My current research now considers the impact of the AI Act (and other digital regulations) on how humans communicate.